pmcgrenery/WxBrief/README.md

 - Radar Map

-    - The map cpntains all the controls needed to customise the display to the users needs and to allow the user to focus on an area of interest.
+    - The map contains all the controls needed to customise the display to the users needs and to allow the user to focus on an area of interest.
     - To the left hand side, there are controls to zoom in and out, view fullscreen, show map legend(relating to the radar intensity readouts) and a base map controller.
     - The zoom buttons zoom in and out 0.75 of a full unit of the default leaflet zoom steps.
     - The fullscreen gives the map a position fixed attribute and stretches it across the available area on the device.